Contact Dr Agusmian Ompusunggu

 I am currently recruiting for PhD students and post-docs in three main areas of (1) Maintenance Systems for achieving zero-downtime of high-value critical assets, (2) Zero-defect manufacturing, and (3) Circular economy.

 Sub-areas of interest are (i) Value-driven maintenance & asset management strategy, (ii) IoT sensors/devices & data analytics algorithms for condition monitoring & manufacturing (in-process) monitoring, (iii) Prognostics and Health Management (PHM) systems & digital twin for Predictive Maintenance (PdM) of high value assets, (iv) Physics of failure of critical components/ (sub)-systems and its manifestation to the system's responses, (v) Vibration signal analysis of rotating machines, (vi) Physics-informed machine learning algorithm development for maintenance or other engineering applications.

 Do not hesitate to get in contact if you are interested in pursuing a PhD or doing further a post-doc research in one of those areas.

 Current activitiesDr Ompusunggu is a Senior Lecturer in Maintenance and IoT, based in the Centre for Life-cycle Engineering and Management (CLEM).
-Currently, he is the leaders of two course modules, namely (i) Maintenance Planning and Control, and (ii) Through-life Business Models & Servitization.
-Besides, he is also involved in supervising of several group projects and MSc Theses.
+Currently, he is leading two course modules, namely (i) Maintenance Planning and Control, and (ii) Through-life Business Models & Servitisation.
+Besides, he has been involved in supervising of several group projects and MSc Theses.